domidt/domidt.github.io/_ongoing/PIN.md

 excerpt: 'Paper aims to test the theoretical model to predict the probability of informed trading in an experimental market.'
 author: 'Dominik Schmidt & Thomas Stöckl'
 ---

-Paper aims to test the theoretical model to predict the probability of informed trading in an experimental market.